Vibrational response functions for multidimensional electronic spectroscopy in non-adiabatic models: Derivations

 \subsection{Propagators at defined interaction times}

 From the above equations it follows that the matrix element between the electronic states $|\sigma\rangle$ and $|\sigma'\rangle$ (where $\sigma,\sigma'=1,2$) of the products $e^{-i H_{0,e}t} V_I (t_1)\dots V(t_{M-1})$ can always be written as alternating sequences of displacement operators and free-oscillator time-evolution operators.
-The expectation value of such operators in the vacuum state $|0\rangle$ of the vibrational mode has a well defined analytical expression of the adiabatic response function, which reads \cite{Quintela2022a}:
+The expectation value of such operators in the vacuum state $|0\rangle$ of the vibrational mode, to which we refer in the following as {\it adiabatic response function}, has a well defined analytical expression, which reads \cite{Quintela2022a}:

 The function $h_M$ of the displacements is given in Eq. (\ref{eq:hM}).
-We stress that $R^{(v,M)}$ formally coincides with the response function in the adiabatic case, but has here a different physical interpretation.
-In particular, the transition between electronic states were induced there by the interaction of the system with the electric field in that case, and here by the nonadiabatic term $V$.
-In order to stress such difference, the actual response function for the non-adiabatic model that is considered in the present paper is denoted with the symbol $\mathcal{R}$.
+We stress that $R_{j_1\,j_M}^{(v,M)}$ formally coincides with the vibrational response function for the displaced harmonic oscillator model, but has here a different physical interpretation.
+In particular, the transition between electronic states were induced there by the interaction of the system with the electric field, and here by the nonadiabatic term $V$.
+In order to stress such difference, the response function for the non-adiabatic model that is considered in the present paper is denoted with the symbol $\mathcal{R}$.

-The adiabatic response function $R^{(v,M)}$ can be associated to a time evolution of the system state induced by an Hamiltonian that is piecewise constant and undergoes abrupt transitions between $H_{0,1}$ and $H_{0,2}$ as the system undergoes transitions between the electronic state $|1\rangle$ or $|2\rangle$.
-In particular, the Hamiltonian is constant during each of the $M$ time intervals, $t_{k-1}-t_k$ ($k=1,\dots,M$, $t_0=t$ and $t_M=0$), delimited by two consecutive transitions.
-At each time interval one can associate a function $v_k=e^{-i\omega (t_{k-1}-t_{k})}$, which appears in the expression of $R^{(v,M)}$, and an index $j_k=1,2$, which specifies the electronic state and thus the Hamiltonian $H_{0,j_k}$ that induces the time evolution.
-The index $j_k$ also specifies the relevant displacement $z_{j_k}$, whose differences give the parameters $z_{j_{k-1},j_k}\equiv z_{j_{k-1}} - z_{j_{k}}$ ($j_0=j_{M+1}=0$) that multiply the functions $v_k$ and their products in Eq. (\ref{eq:arf}).
-We follow the convention adopted in Ref. \onlinecite{Quintela2022a} and count the time intervals from the bottom right corner of the Feynman diagram to the bottom left corner, proceeding counterclockwise (see examples below).
+The adiabatic response function $R_{j_1\,j_M}^{(v,M)}$ can be associated to a time evolution of the vibrational state induced by an Hamiltonian that is piece wise constant, and undergoes abrupt transitions as the system undergoes transitions between the electronic state $|1\rangle$ or $|2\rangle$.
+In particular, the Hamiltonian is constant during each of the $M$ time intervals, $\tau_k=t_{k-1}-t_k$ ($k=1,\dots,M$), delimited by two consecutive transitions.
+At each time interval one can associate a function $v_k=e^{-i\omega\tau_k}$, which appears in the expression of $R_{j_1\,j_M}^{(v,M)}$, and an index $j_k=1,2$, which specifies the electronic state and thus the Hamiltonian $H_{0,j_k}$ that induces the time evolution.
+The index $j_k$ also specifies the relevant displacement $z_{j_k}$, whose differences $z_{j_{k-1},j_k}\equiv z_{j_{k-1}} - z_{j_{k}}$ appear in Eq. (\ref{eq:arf}).